lgpdevtools/sraX/README.md

 ```
 Where:
 ```
---output		Output folder.
+-o		Output folder.
 If not provided, the following default name will be taken:

 		'genome_directory'_'sraX'_'id'_'aln_cov'_'blast_x'

 		Example: input folder = 'Test'; id = 85; aln_cov = 95; blast_x = dblastx

 		Output folder = 'Test_sraX_85_95_dblastx'

---blast_x		The translated alignments of assembled genome(s) are queried using dblastx
+-p		The translated alignments of assembled genome(s) are queried using dblastx
 		(DIAMOND blastx) or blastx (NCBI blastx).
 In any case, the process is parallelized (up to 100 genome files are run simultaneously) for reducing computing times (default: dblastx)

---eval			Use this evalue cut-off to filter false positives (default: 1e-05)
+-e		Use this evalue cut-off to filter false positives (default: 1e-05)

---id			Use this percent identity cut-off to filter false positives (default: 85)
+-i		Use this percent identity cut-off to filter false positives (default: 85)

---aln_cov		This fraction of the query must align to the reference sequence (default: 60)
+-c		This fraction of the query must align to the reference sequence (default: 60)

---threads		Use this number of threads when running sraX (default: 6)
+-t		Number of threads when running sraX (default: 6)

 ```